sigmf/SigMF/sigmf-spec.md

 The term 'SigMF Compliant' is used throughout this document, which can take on one of several contextually dependent meanings.
-In order for a schema, recording, or application to be 'SigMF Compliant', specific conditions MUST be met, outlined in the following sections.
-Provided the below criteria are met, an application or dataset can indicate that it is 'SigMF Compliant'.
+In order for a schema, Recording, or application to be 'SigMF Compliant', specific conditions MUST be met, outlined in the following sections.
+Provided the below criteria are met, an application or Recording can indicate that it is 'SigMF Compliant'.

 ### SigMF Schema Compliance